Rafeul1997/ESPCar/README.md

-# ESPCar – ESP32 Smart RC Car Library
+# 🚗 ESPCar – ESP32 Smart RC Car Library

----

-## 📌 Overview

-ESPCar is an ESP32-based Arduino library to control a robot car using:
+ESPCar is an Arduino library for ESP32 that enables WiFi and Bluetooth control of a robot car with speed and direction management.

-- 🔵 Bluetooth (Serial Control)
-- 🌐 WiFi (Web Browser Control)
-- ⚡ PWM Speed Control
-- 🔧 Simple beginner-friendly API

----

 ![ESP32](https://img.shields.io/badge/ESP32-Compatible-blue)
 ![WiFi Control](https://img.shields.io/badge/WiFi-Control-00AEEF)